cweinberger/bpc/doc/API.md

 * Query parameters: _None_
 * Payload: _None_
-* Required Hawk Authorization header: Generated using the App ID and Secret.
+* Required Hawk Authorization header: _Generated using the App ID and Secret_
 * Required ticket type: _None_
 * Required scope: _None_

 Use this endpoint to get an `app` ticket, by making a request signed with the previously issued App ID and Secret.
 (I.e. the App ID and Secret you get from the BPC Console.)
+It is recommended to do this once when you application starts.

 Returns an application ticket if the application is valid.
 The ticket must be reissued before the expiration.
+This is usually one hour.
+It is recommended to set a timer to do this a few minuttes earlier.

 Example header request: